MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

 ## How ZAP works

 Spam and malware signatures are updated in the service real-time on a daily basis.
 However, users can still receive malicious messages for a variety of reasons, including if content is weaponized after being delivered to users.
 ZAP addresses this issue by continually monitoring updates to the spam and malware signatures in the service.
-ZAP can find and take automated actions on messages that are already in a user's mailbox upto 48 hours after delivery.
+ZAP can find and take automated actions on messages that are already in a user's mailbox up to 48 hours after delivery.

 The ZAP action is seamless for the user; they aren't notified if a message is detected and moved.